Decentralized Finance (DeFi) Definition

 - Savings: You’ll come across attractive saving plans in the DeFi environment.
 Here you can put your crypto in a saving dApp and earn better interest than what your bank gives you.

 - Gambling: Gamblers are never left out of any new technology.
-Casinos and other gambling operators have already joined DeFi.
+Casinos and other gambling operators have already joined DeFi and are known as DeFi Casinos.
 This has promoted the development of a decentralized betting ecosystem like LunaFi, where anyone can invest and become the house.

 Yield farming is an umbrella word for different ways of earning interest from your crypto.
 It can be compared to how you can earn from saving in the bank or even taking an insurance investment policy.
 Most of it requires you to lock up your crypto for a while and in the end, take away rewards in the form of more crypto.
 In Defi, investors put their money/tokens/coins in dApps such as crypto wallets and decentralized exchanges to earn interest.
 Yield farming is a function of smart contracts.